Zaayaraphael/ter-business/README.md

 this app was built as part of a software development challenge to empower small business owners with a beginner-friendly digital tool that’s both educational and practical. it’s also aligned with the developer's journey to becoming a full-stack developer and contributing real-world solutions through code.

+## ⚠️ Note: The AI advice feature may be temporarily unavailable due to OpenAI API key limits.
+The code logic is in place, and can be reactivated with a valid key.

 ## 🙋‍♂️ author